matthew-davis/bliss-keyboard/README.md

 * Further down the line
   * Check if there are new symbols to be included
+  * Dividers between translations are coloured
+  * Space bar character is denoted in translations
+  * Look at the kerning of characters
+  * Possibly allow the ability to turn on character matrix guidelines
   * Settings page or menu to set the master values of translation, search, posColours, etc.
   * Work on cursorBlink function